opendocsg/slw-judgments-backfill/2010_SGHC_73/report.md

  In the second situation (Situation 3(a)), the focus is on the nature of the term breached and, in particular, whether the intention of the parties to the contract was to designate that term as one that is so important that any breach, regardless of the actual consequences of such a breach, would entitle the innocent party to terminate the contract (this is, however, not to say that the consequences of breach are irrelevant inasmuch as the parties have, ex hypothesi , envisaged, in advance, and hypothetically, serious consequences that could ensue in the event of the breach of that particular term).
 In traditional legal terminology, such a term would be termed a “ condition ”.

-57     In _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ [2008] 1 SLR(R) 663, the Court of Appeal helpfully identified a few non-exhaustive factors to assist in ascertaining whether a contractual term is to be treated as a condition:
+57     In _Man Financial (S) Pte Ltd (formerly known as E D & F Man International (S) Pte Ltd) v Wong Bark Chuan David_ <span class="citation">[2008] 1 SLR(R) 663</span>, the Court of Appeal helpfully identified a few non-exhaustive factors to assist in ascertaining whether a contractual term is to be treated as a condition:

  whether it is statutorily classified as a condition;